cyberpay/sixeleven/README.md

 The protocol differences from bitcoin include:

-* Different blockchain, port, IRC bootstrap and message header
+* Different blockchain, port, IRC bootstrap, dnsseed and message header
 * New transaction types: new, first-update, update
 * Validation on the new transaction types
 * RPC calls for managing names
-* Network fees to slow down the initial rush
+* Increased network fees to slow down the initial rush and to reward miners.

 Please read DESIGN-611d.md for details.